Introduction

 Trace Logging for vSEC:CMS Service

 If issues are occurring with your vSEC:CMS system it may be necessary to enable trace logging on the vSEC:CMS service.
 The vSEC:CMS service is running on the server where the vSEC:CMS is installed and is named vSEC:CMS Service.
+There are 2 ways that service logs can be captured.

 1. Create a folder named vSEC-trace on the root of c:\ drive.